laracraft-tech/memoize/README.md

 ## Introduction

-This package provides you with a simple PHP trait, which adds [memoization](https://en.wikipedia.org/wiki/Memoization) to your classes!
-It's inspired by spaties once package, but it is up to **100% faster**!
+This package provides you with a simple PHP trait, which adds high-performance [memoization](https://en.wikipedia.org/wiki/Memoization) to your classes!

-Note: As this is a trait it only runs in class contexts and not statically.

 ## Installation